Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 513 days of iShares Global Infrastructure ETF is higher, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 513 days of iShares Global Infrastructure ETF is greater, thus worse.

 AveDuration: